cuplv/biggroum/README.md

 - min_methods_in_itemset
 The minimum number of methods that an itemset must have

+- disabled: if True disable the frequent itemset computation phase.

 #### Setting for the pattern `[pattern]` section in the configuration file